Rajaiyan/SoC-Final-Poject/README.md

 # First Section
 Download all file in folder with name of 1st Section.
 A program is written in Python language for scheduling.
 This program has been tested and its function is correct.
 Transfer the downloaded file to your virtual machine on which the Ubuntu operating system is installed.
 Enter the folder.
-Open a terminal and type the following command.
+Open a terminal and type the following commands.

 ```sh
 pip install -r requirements.txt